colfax23/oneclick-testing/README.md

 There are many TODOs for things I think are worth enhancing.
 There is much work past the TODOs to make this a production worthy tool.

-Happy to have anyone use this as inspiration for their own tool, or for anyone to contribute here
+Happy to have anyone use this as inspiration for their own tool, or for anyone to contribute here.

 PRs open :)